crkn-rcdr/crkn-windmill/README.md

 ```

 ## npm and Node installation
-npm and Node need to be installed before installing wmill and the Node version must greater than v20.
+npm and Node need to be installed before installing Wmill CLI and the Node version must greater than v20.
 Reference:https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

 ## Wmill CLI installation